Navy to name new destroyer after late Hawaii senator Inouye

+FILE -- This Dec.
+7, 2008 file photo shows U.S. Sen. Daniel Inouye in Pearl Harbor, Hawaii during a ceremony commemorating the 67th anniversary of the Japanese attack.
+The U.S. Navy will christen a new guided ... more

-HONOLULU (AP) — The U.S. Navy will christen a new guided missile destroyer the USS Daniel Inouye this weekend during a ceremony in Maine.
+HONOLULU (AP) — The U.S. Navy will christen a new guided missile destroyer, the USS Daniel Inouye, during a ceremony in Maine.

 The Arleigh Burke-class ship is being named after the war hero and politician who broke racial barriers in Congress.